 How to Submit a Reconsideration Request for manual Panalties Through Google Webmaster Tools.

-If you have not done so, check any messages you may have received from Google, within your Google Webmaster tools portal.
-This is the only way you will know if you have fallen victim to BlackHat SEO attacks.
-Because we are in the industry of reputation management, Page1.me is a natural target for these negative seo attacks, launched by competitors who cannot compete on quality.
+If you are not sure if you are dealing with negative SEO, check any messages you may have received from Google, within your Google Webmaster tools portal.
+This is the only way you will know if you have fallen victim to blackhat SEO attacks.
+Because we are in the industry of reputation management, Page1.me is a natural target for these negative SEO attacks, launched by competitors who cannot compete on quality.

 Unfortunately, there are times when malicious competitors resort to illicit tactics in order to win.
 One such tactic is bombarding a competitor site with spammy links, causing a Google penalty– the kind of penalty that leaves a website with virtually no visibility on the web, due to lost rankings.
 Unfortunately, there are companies that actually specialize in negative SEO.

 That means that you need to be proactive about protecting your site, and disavowing links that could be toxic.
 Based upon the feedback that we receive from Google, primarily sample links provided when a reconsideration request is first denied, we have developed the following link classifications and related actions:

 - Links not Found: No link could be located on the page.
 Disavow.
 An argument could be made that if the link isn’t there, there’s no need to disavow it.
 My view is that it’s better to be safe than sorry and prevent damage from a spam link that might somehow reappear.

 - Page Offline: Links on pages that are no longer on the web.
 Disavow using the same rationale as above.